 I ended up buying the Line Sakanas because I was very interested in how they would perform on groomers as well as if the swallowtail would help in powder.
 It was the best decision I made (over buying the Line Sir Francis Bacons), as I had more float than my other 108mm waisted ski and could still carve better than my friend’s carving skis on Minnesota hardpack!

 What I love about it

 - Edge hold: The Sakanas have great edge hold thanks to the ski's sidecut, reduced rocker profile, and subsequent short turn radius.
 I’ve had days where they held a better edge than my friends’ carving skis!

 - Groomers: Skiing groomers is a ton of fun when they’re fresh in the morning; you can make short snappy turns or longer GS turns.
 Piles of snow on skied out groomers at the end of the day don't work as well with these skis if you're trying to smash through them.

-- Powder: For a 105mm waisted ski the Sakanas hold up really well in powder due to the large shovel and swallowtail.
+- Powder: For a 105mm waist width ski, the Sakanas hold up really well in deeper snow due to the large shovel and swallowtail.
 These two features allow you to “carve” through powder, which is an epic feeling.